intel/cluster-management-toolkit/docs/Development.md

 ### Python Version

 __CMT__ uses Python 3.8 to allow for compatibility with some (not all) older enterprise distros.
-This means that type annotations and the features used MUST NOT require newer versions of Python
+This means that type annotations and the features used MUST NOT require newer versions of Python.

 ## Documentation